mwhittaker/papers/papers/herlihy1990linearizability.md

 ## Comparison to Other Correctness Conditions
 Sequential consistency is equivalent to linearizability without condition L2.
-Serializability is analogous to sequential consistency with transactions, and strict serializability is analogous to linearizability with transactions.
+Serializability is analogous to sequential consistency with transactions (see https://github.com/mwhittaker/papers/issues/5 for more details), and strict serializability is analogous to linearizability with transactions.
 Sequential consistency, serializability, and strict serializability do not have the same locality and non-blocking properties as linearizability.
 Moreover, serializability and linearizability are for different domains.
 Serializability works well for databases because application developers should be able to easily express complex transactions.
 Linearizability is better for infrastructure in which the developer is willing to spend considerable effort to maximize concurrency.